Getting Started

 | Docker | any | Runs the Envio indexer locally | docker.com |

-Foundry and Docker are only required if you work on contracts or the indexer, respectively.
+Foundry, Docker, and cloudflared are only required for their respective workflows (contracts, indexer, mobile testing).
 The setup script warns but does not block if they are missing.

 Running Development Setup